‘Tempted’ – Squeeze

 After that, Tilbrook’s talent for melody takes over, with several twists on chord progressions, until the song returns to the intro for the now-familiar descending bass line.

-This song is a staple of Gen X radio, soundtracks and karaoke bars everywhere, but the song never cracked the top 40, reaching No. 41 in the U.K. and No. 49 in the U.S. In fact, Squeeze only had two Top 40 hits in America; given the US’s infatuation with British New Wave at the time, it’s shocking.
+This song is a staple of Gen X radio, soundtracks and karaoke bars everywhere, but the song never cracked the top 40, reaching No. 41 in the U.K. and No. 49 in the U.S. In fact, Squeeze only had two Top 40 hits in America; given the United States’ infatuation with British New Wave at the time, it’s shocking.

 Here’s Squeeze’s classic that never became a hit.
-Listen for the differences in the bass line, Tilbrook and Costello singing on the second verse, and the addition of a piano in the third verse.
+Listen for the differences in the bass line, Tilbrook and Costello singing during the second verse, and the addition of a piano in the third verse.
 And then attempt to get the song out of your head for the next 12 hours.